 Everyone logically knows, between an apple and a donut, the apple is the “healthier,” more nutritious option.
-But if you gave 10 people who wanted to lose weight the choice between a donut and an apple…guarantee they wouldn’t all choose the apple.
-I’d put money on, at least half, (if not more) choosing the donut.
+But if you have ten people who wanted to lose weight the choice between a donut and an apple…guarantee they wouldn’t all choose the apple.
+I’d put money on, at least half, (if not more) selecting the donut.

 #24 Jolene, Pilates Pal

 I prefer not to “diet” per se and my eating habits change depending on my goals.
 For general fitness, to me, it is more about good nutrition with whole and natural foods, calorie consumption, and allowing yourself a treat rather than denying yourself of what you love.

 That is part of the joy of eating.
 I do try to include protein in every meal and snack.